What to see and do in the city that never sleeps

 Know your Monet from your Manet?
 Swoon at the sight of dreamy Chagall watercolours?
 If so, the Museum of Modern Art will have you in raptures.
 The gallery has nearly 200,000 works of modern and contemporary art in its collection.
 Gaze into van Gogh’s The Starry Night and feast your eyes on Andy Warhol’s Campbell’s Soup Cans.

-And, with a fast-track entry ticket to the Museum of Modern Art booked via Klook, you’ll skip straight past the queues for entry.
+With a fast-track entry to the Museum of Modern Art booked via Klook, you’ll skip past the queues.

 5. Symbolic statuary on Liberty Island